mitchellh/golicense/README.md

 a GitHub project changes licenses. `golicense` uses the GitHub API which only returns the license currently detected; we can't lookup licenses for specific commit hashes.

-**Import Redirects:** Import paths that redirect to GitHub projects (such as `gonum.org/v1/gonum`) aren't properly translated currently.
-To fix this we should use the `go get` HTTP protocol to detect these and do the proper translation.
-For now, you can work around this using explicit overrides via a configuration file.